hannes-marais/innovation-algebra/kf-hallucinator.md

 To illustrate the problems you might encounter, you can try the BRAIN-SYNC prompt below.

 This prompt simulates a catchup conversation between two experts on a topic.
 An eavesdropper checks for any BS.

-As you can see, the experts often BS.
+As you will see, the experts often talk about things that don't exist.
 What is interesting is that ChatGPT can detect the BS but does not prevent it from being generated.

 Rather odd.